hanhtd2/tcbhw-api/README.md

 ```shell
 docker run -dp 8080:8080 tcbhw-app:latest
 ```
+If you try to use Docker, please ensure just restart container instead of create new one for testing, because if you create new container, old data will be lost.

 After one of both step, you will receive SpringBoot logs as below:
 ```text